 - include/nautilus/aspace.h: This is NK's address space abstraction.
 You will be creating an address space implementation that conforms to it.
 You will not change this. - src/nautilus/aspace.c: This is the implementation of NK's address space abstraction.
 You will not change this. - src/nautilus/shell.c: This is the shell implementation, which uses the address space abstraction.
 It's where you can test things out.
 The boot loop is occurring as a result of the call to nk_aspace_move_thread().
 The surrounding code shows how the address space abstraction is used.
-You may want to change this to try different tests. - src/asm/thread_lowlevel.S: The call instruction to nk_aspace_switch in this code is what does a possible address space switch when a different thread is scheduled.
+This is your first test! - src/asm/thread_lowlevel.S: The call instruction to nk_aspace_switch in this code is what does a possible address space switch when a different thread is scheduled.
 You do not need to change this file. - include/nautilus/thread.h: The field aspace within struct nk_thread points to the address space the thread is in.
 If this is null, it means the thread is in the default (or boot) address space.
 You do not need to change this file. - include/nautilus/smp.h: The field cur_aspace within struct cpu points to the currently active address space for the CPU (the hardware thread).
 If this is null, it means the CPU is in the default (or boot) address space.
-You do not need to change this file. - src/aspace/paging/paging.c This is the stub source code for your paging address space implementation.
+You do not need to change this file.

+- src/aspace/paging/paging.c This is the stub source code for your paging address space implementation.
 It is heavily commented.
 You will add to this. - src/aspace/paging/paging_helpers.[ch]
 These files contain heavily commented helper code for building 4-level x64 page tables.
 You can leverage this helper code or write your own.
 You might find the paging_helper_walk() and paging_helper_drill() utility functions helpful.
-You are welcome to add to these files.
+You are welcome to add to these files if desired. - src/aspace/paging/paging_test.c This file contains additional test code, which you can run using the shell command pagingTest.
+You are welcome to add additional tests.